The Migration Play Cycle

 PREVIOUS PERFORMANCES:

-The Migration Play Cycle: A New Theatrical Platform by Heather Raffo is a National Performance Network (NPN) Creation & Development Fund project co-commissioned by the Arab American National Museum, Art2Action, the Carver Community Cultural Center, and NPN (more information: www.npnweb.org).
-The Migration Play Cycle (2023-26) is produced by Art2Action, Inc. Previous commissions and development came through the McCarter Theater and The Playwrights Center’s McKnight National Residency.
-Developmental readings were supported by Chautauqua Theater and Ojai Playwrights Conference; and the Arab American National Museum, with support from the Association of Performing Arts Professionals (APAP) ArtsForward grant, made possible through support from The Andrew W. Mellon Foundation.
-Most recently, Heather received a Creative Capital award for the Migration Play Cycle: A New Theatrical Platform.
+The Migration Play Cycle by Heather Raffo is a National Performance Network (NPN) Creation & Development Fund project co-commissioned by the Arab American National Museum, Art2Action, Carver Community Cultural Center, and NPN (more info: www.npnweb.org).
+This presentation of TOMORROW WILL BE SUNDAY, the San Antonio component of the Migration Play Cycle, is produced by Art2Action, Inc. “The Table” dialogues following performances are made possible by additional support from Alternate ROOTS / Horizons Project.
+Previous commissions and development include: McCarter Theater and The Playwrights Center’s McKnight National Residency, Chautauqua Theater and Ojai Playwrights Conference; the Arab American National Museum and the Association of Performing Arts Professionals (APAP) ArtsForward.
+Heather Raffo is also a Creative Capital recipient for The Migration Play Cycle: A New Theatrical Platform.